 Each spring kicks off at the market with an Easter Egg Hunt.
-Next comes a greenhouse full of bedding plants, vegetables, herbs, annuals, perennials, Al's bags and planters.
-Spring crops like asparagus and strawberries begin to appear, and the petting zoo opens.
+Next comes a greenhouse full of bedding plants, vegetables, herbs, annuals, perennials, and hanging baskets.
+Spring crops like asparagus begin to appear and the strawberry patch is open to visitors for u-pick in late spring.
+The children will enjoy the petting zoo.
 For a small fee, pick up a bucket of munchies for the farm's many ducks, chickens, turkeys, goats, sheep, cows and pigs and get up close and personal with these friendly little animals.

 Summers at the market are jam-packed with activities and events.
 Stop by to pick up produce including spinach, lettuce, potatoes, sweet corn, zucchini, peas, cucumbers, peppers and more.
 Over 75% of the produce sold at the market is grown by the Paulus family, and the rest is sourced from nearby farms and orchards.

 Fall on the farm marks the opening of the Fall Fun Fort.
-For a small admission price, families can enjoy tons of farm-themed fun play areas including hay rides and you-pick pumpkins.
-A popular attraction is the pumpkin chunkin cannon that send pumpkins soaring through the air.
+For a small admission price, families can enjoy tons of farm-themed fun play areas including hay rides and u-pick pumpkins.
+A popular attraction is the pumpkin chunkin' cannon that sends pumpkins soaring through the air.

 If you're a lover of sweet corn, you'll be glad to know staggered plantings means that you can still purchase sweet corn through the early fall.
 Also pick up a large variety of decorative gourds, cornstalks, mums and Indian corn.